Can I Change Adoptive Families During My Adoption Process?

 If you decide to change adoptive families, it’s important that you identify the reasons why.
 Only then can you find the best family for your baby.

-Your specialist will talk with you in detail about your preferences again, including what you didn’t like about the previous adoptive family.
+Your specialist will talk with you in detail about your preferences again when they talk about how to change adoptive families, including what you didn’t like about the previous adoptive family.
 Together, you will create an updated list of characteristics for the perfect adoptive family, and she will start collecting more family profiles for you to view.

 Step 3: Choose a new adoptive family.